Find everything you need to know to start your journey at Nova SBE!

 The International department works to support all students on their exchange experience.
 For Incoming students, they organize a Welcome Week in partnership with Erasmus Life Lisbon, a Buddy Program, and various events such as pizza quiz nights, beer pong contests and international food events.
 For Outgoing Students, they work to update the Erasmus Tool on Nova SU’s Portal and organize Q&A sessions to clarify all your doubts.

-The Marketing department is overarching, the bridge between the Students Union and the Nova SBE community.
+The Marketing and Communications department is overarching, it aims to be the bridge between the Students Union and the Nova SBE community.
 They work tirelessly to efficiently communicate our events and activities, thus maximizing the impact of our projects and making sure you are aware and engaged with your SU.
+Additionaly, this department aims to consolidate the brand Nova SU and the engagement with our students.
+Practically speaking, they are responsible for social media platforms, photography and video coverage of all the events, and cool projects like Merch, the Yearbook, the Podcast, the Documentary (“Ser novo na Nova”) and other videos.

 Masters Student Network